 1. For each kiwi fruit half, cut out 6 x peel, 1 x kiwi and 1 x kiwi centre in the colours required.

 2. Decorate the kiwi shape: add the white centre piece with whip stitch and white sewing thread, sew radiating stitches of white sewing thread, then add small black embroidery thread stitches between the white ones.

 3. Sew the peel pieces together with whip stitch and matching sewing thread, then turn them the right side out .

 4.Sew the decorated kiwi shape and the brown peel section together using whip stitch and green thread (to match the kiwi fruit).
 Sew most of the way round, stuff the kiwi then sew up the gap with more whip stitches.

 Click here to view the template sheet, make sure you're viewing it full size then print it at 100%.
 Please note that the finished felt fruit is intended for decorative use only - keep it well out of reach of young children.

-This tutorial is for personal use only: you can use it to stitch as many pieces of fruit as you want for yourself or as gifts, but please don't make any for sale.
-You may borrow a photo or two if you want to blog about this project, but remember to credit me and link back to the original source, and do not reproduce my entire post or share the pattern itself on your site.
+This tutorial is for non commercial use only: you can use it to make as many pieces if fruit as you want for yourself or as gifts, but please don't make any for sale.
+You may borrow a couple of photos if you want to blog about this project, but remember to credit me and link back to this page on my blog, and do not reproduce my entire tutorial / share my templates on your site.
 Thanks!

 Enjoyed this free tutorial?
 Buy me a "coffee" and help support my blog!